Dezoxy/security-audit/README.md

 # Security Audit Orchestrator

 Lightweight Bash toolkit that strings together a handful of host security posture checks.
 The top-level `security_orchestrator.sh` script discovers each `checks/check_*.sh`, runs them in sequence, captures WARN/CRIT counters, and writes consolidated logs you can hand to an auditor or keep for drift reviews.
+Looking for other runtimes?
+See `python-version/` (pure Python) and `powershell-version/` (PowerShell 7+) for feature-parity ports with their own READMEs.

 ## What it checks